baleada/docs/assets/markdown/logic/libraries/Completable.md

   /**
    * Completable constructor
    * @param {String}  string                          The string that will be made completable
    * @param {Boolean} [segmentsFromDivider=false]     `true` when the Completable instance should start from a divider (for example, the space between words) while extracting a segment, and `false when it should start from the very beginning of the string.
-See the <nuxt-link to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</nuxt-link> section for more info.
+See the <NuxtLink to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</NuxtLink> section for more info.
    * @param {Boolean} [segmentsToPosition=false]      `true` when the Completable instance should stop at the current position while extracting a segment, and `false` when it should stop at the very end of the string.
-See the <nuxt-link to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</nuxt-link> section for more info.
+See the <NuxtLink to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</NuxtLink> section for more info.
    * @param {RegExp}  [divider=/s/]                   <p>Tells the Completable instance how segments of the string are divided.
-Has no effect when <code>segmentsFromDivider</code> is <code>false</code>.</p><p>See the <nuxt-link to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</nuxt-link> section for more info.</p>
+Has no effect when <code>segmentsFromDivider</code> is <code>false</code>.</p><p>See the <NuxtLink to="#How-the-Completable-instance-extracts-segments">How the Completable instance extracts segments</NuxtLink> section for more info.</p>
-   * @param {Boolean} [positionsAfterCompletion=true] <p><code>true</code> when the Completable instance, after completing the string, should set the current position to the index after the segment's replacement. `false` when it should not change the current position.</p><p>See the <nuxt-link to="#How-the-Completable-instance-handles-current-position">How the Completable instance handles current position</nuxt-link> section for more info.</p>
+   * @param {Boolean} [positionsAfterCompletion=true] <p><code>true</code> when the Completable instance, after completing the string, should set the current position to the index after the segment's replacement. `false` when it should not change the current position.</p><p>See the <NuxtLink to="#How-the-Completable-instance-handles-current-position">How the Completable instance handles current position</NuxtLink> section for more info.</p>
    * @param {Function}  [onComplete]                    A function that Completable will call after completing the string. `onComplete` has one paramater: the completed string (String).
    * @param {Function}  [onPosition]                    A function that Completable will call after completing the string. `onPosition` accepts two parameters: the new position (Number), and the Completable instance (Object).
    */